Fios-Quest/idiomatic-rust-in-simple-steps/src/what-next/README.md

   from high level concepts such as why Rusts design made certain choices and how they help you be a better developer, down to how to use specific language features.
 (Note: Tris' video on "async isn't real and can't hurt you" convinced me to add a reminder you don't _have_ to write async Rust to the async chapter)
-- [Let's Get Rusty] has lower level focus than No Boilerplate.
+- [Let's Get Rusty] has a lower level focus than No Boilerplate.
 Bogdan, who runs the channel, goes into more detail on common Idioms and specific crates you might need to learn for specific tasks.
 - [Chris Biscardi] makes great guides on all things [Bevy], showcases new Bevy games, tools and framework features.
   Even if game dev isn't your thing, Chris routinely runs through [Advent of Code] problems, solving them with Rust,